rashireader908/rashireader908/README.md

 # Hi, I'm Elijah 👋

-I'm a developer who loves building tools that help people save time and money, and I enjoy projects like mock operating systems in Python and mock social media platforms like SciConnect.
+I'm a developer who loves building.
+For example, I enjoy projects like mock operating systems in Python and mock social media platforms like SciConnect.
 Currently working on **SaveCatcher**, a privacy-first platform for detecting subscriptions and price hikes from bank statements. all processed locally.

 ### 🚀 What I'm Working On